• Skip to main content

 Latin name: Allium cepa

-Color produced: ranges from reddish tan, olive green when dipped in iron water
+Color produced: ranges from reddish tan and olive green when dipped in iron water

 Source for seeds: Territorial Seed Company